Human Resources > Benefits > Retiree Benefits

 Note: The Office of Human Resources has transitioned to virtual operations due to COVID-19.
 The Human Resources team will be available from Monday - Friday from 9:00 a.m. – 5:00 p.m. via email, telephone, or Zoom meetings until further notice.
 If you are not able to reach us immediately by telephone, please be patient.
 We will return emails and calls as quickly as we can.

-For those Retirees who are enrolled in the Retiree PPO and Retiree HMO plans and send monthly premium checks to DePaul University’s Benefits Department, please note that we are not able to process checks given the current “stay at home” order, but will do so when protocols allow.
+For those Retirees who are enrolled in the Retiree PPO and Retiree HMO plans and send monthly premium checks to DePaul University’s Benefits Department, please continue to send your payments to Human Resources.
+Note: We are not able to process checks more frequently than once per month given the current stay-at-home order, but we are collecting payments from the office at least monthly and will increase frequency when protocols allow.
 In the meantime, please do not be concerned if your check is not cashed in a timely fashion.
 Also, do not be concerned that you will have a lapse in coverage due to DePaul not cashing your premium payments.
 You will have continued coverage while we are unable to process your checks, and we will reconcile any uncashed checks as soon as we are able to access the office again.

-For any MAPD Retirees, please continue to make your monthly premium payments directly to BCBS as you have been – there is no change to their process for the time being.
+MAPD Retirees should continue to make monthly premium payments directly to BCBS as you have been – there is no change to their process for the time being.

 MAPD members who received a new ID card from BCBS for 2020 with the alpha-prefix of XOD in the member's ID number will be receiving a corrected card from BCBS.
 Unfortunately, due to a printing error, the cards should have been issued with the alpha-prefix JLX for 2020, as in the prior year.
 The prefix did not change from last year, although other minor cosmetic changes were made to the card, per Medicare standards.
 The HR team has been working with BCBS's leadership team to remedy this issue, and we appreciate your patience as BCBS re-issues the cards.
 BCBS representatives have been extensively trained to assist in any calls from members to providers about this issue.
 BCBS has pledged to mail out all corrected cards ASAP, so that members can receive them during the week of January 20th.
 In the meantime, if you are experiencing any difficulty with your provider verifying coverage or identifying you as a MAPD member, please contact us so we can escalate with BCBS.